lishen/dream2016_dm/README.md

 New York, New York, USA

+## About
+This repository was originally for my entry in the DREAM 2016 Digital Mammography challenge.
+In the challenge, I have developed a classifier based on residual net + probabilistic heatmap + gradient boosting trees for breast cancer diagnosis.

+For my entry in the challenge, see: https://www.synapse.org/LiShenDMChallenge.
+I ended up ranking 12 in sub-challenge 1 and 10 in sub-challenge 2 out of more than 100 teams.

 ## Overview
 Under the current folder are several Python modules that are used by both training and inference.
 The training and inference code are under specific sub-folders as described below.